DHRI-Curriculum/DHRIFT/document/javascript.md

 # Introduction

 Hello!
-This is *The JavaScripting Masters Student*, a course designed particulary for graduate students who are not pursuing a degree in computer science.
+This is *The JavaScripting Graduate Student*, a course designed particulary for graduate students who are not pursuing a degree in computer science.
 The course is designed to help you learn the fundamentals of programming and to help you get started on your own projects.
 The course is __not__ intended to be a comprehensive introduction to computer science concepts, but rather a step-by-step path to making something useful.

 ## Learning Outcomes